How It Works

 There is no faster way to have immediate situational awareness on an incident than to hear the actual 911 call in real time.
 Short of being there, how else could you get information sooner?
 Live911 allows first responders to hear the 911 calls as they occur.
 This capability has never been possible before.

 Imagine the value of hearing the sense of urgency and all of the other small, but critical, details that often are not entered into CAD by the 911 call taker.
-Now, officers can move toward emergencies in real time, hear updates, obtain direction mapping, and be on the scene faster – possibly before the call is dispatched.
+Now, officers can move toward emergencies immediately, hear live updates, identify precise location of the caller, and be on the scene faster – possibly before the call is even dispatched.

 Ready to get started?
 It’s as easy as 1-2-3.